Alisa1195/Searching-for-latent-viruses-in-human-whole-genome-sequencing-data/README.md

 #### Usage examples

-The only mandatory paramenter is "-id" which indicates path to the file containig length of corresponding reference sequences (kraken_id_RefSeq_id_lenght.tsv).
+The only mandatory paramenter is "-id" which indicates a path to the file containing length of corresponding reference sequences (kraken_id_RefSeq_id_lenght.tsv).
 Before use change the variable "path_to_database" in the beginning of the script assigning a path to Kraken2-build database you want to use.
 As an option it can be provided every time using "-db" parameter.

 Basic usage: